iowaguy/specs/http-gateways/PATH_GATEWAY.md

     value, but it should not be lower than 60 seconds.

-- `Cache-Control: no-cache, no-transform`  should be returned with `application/vnd.ipld.car` responses if the block order in CAR stream is not guaranteed to be deterministic.
+- `Cache-Control: no-cache, no-transform`  should be returned with `application/vnd.ipld.car` and `application/x-tar` responses if the block order in CAR stream, or the TAR response, is not guaranteed to be deterministic.

 ### `Last-Modified` (response header)